iobroker-community-adapters/ioBroker.mihome-vacuum/DEVELOPMENT.md

   `ioBroker/testing-action-deploy@v1` actions.
 Runtime and checks start with Node 22.x, the matrix also covers Node 24.x, and trusted publishing runs on Node 24.x as required by the release action.
 - Never publish from an unreviewed development fork.

+### Intentional repository-checker exceptions

+Some generic repository-checker suggestions conflict with requirements of this adapter:

+- `prepare` must build the backend, Admin UI, and widgets because Git installations do not contain committed build output.
+- `mocha`, `chai`, and `sinon` remain direct development dependencies.
+The TypeScript test sources import them directly, so relying on nested dependencies of `@iobroker/testing` breaks module resolution after a clean `npm ci`.
+- `canvas` remains an optional dependency.
+It enables map rendering where a compatible native binary is available, but an unavailable binary must not prevent installation or local vacuum control.

 Before opening a community pull request: